-The Deputy for Inclusion (Mrs Day) is responsible for:
+The Acting Deputy for Inclusion (Miss Broadhurst) is responsible for:

-- Working with the Headteacher, the SENDCO and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Overseeing and monitoring the work of the Sendco and working closely with her at a strategic level. - Overseeing the leadership of the Hearing Impaired Department and its staff. - Developing and evaluating strategies to support children with social and emotional difficulties through a nurturing approach. - Directing and liaising with the nurture practitioners, learning mentors and parent support worker to ensure our provision for children with social and emotional difficulties, as well as mental health issues, is effective.
+- Working with the Headteacher, the SENCo and SEND governor to determine the strategic development of the SEND policy and provision in the school. - Overseeing and monitoring the work of the SENCo and working closely with her at a strategic level. - Supporting LSAs in ensuring that they have the skills, knowledge and resources to carry out their responsibilities effectively. - Evaluating and monitoring the role of LSAs and the impact of their provision on the outcomes and wellbeing of SEND children.

-• Ensuring the safeguarding of all pupils by implementing statutory guidance, internal policies and multi-agency advice (this includes the changes to legislation regarding children with disabilities).
+- Overseeing the performance management process for LSAs and support staff, intervening where necessary. - Overseeing the leadership of the Hearing Impaired Department and its staff. - Developing and evaluating strategies to support children with social and emotional difficulties through a nurturing approach. - Directing and liaising with the nurture practitioners, learning mentors and parent support worker to ensure our provision for children with social and emotional difficulties, as well as mental health issues, is effective. - Ensuring the safeguarding of all pupils by implementing statutory guidance, internal policies and multi-agency advice (this includes the changes to legislation regarding children with disabilities).